This topic describes how to use Realtime Compute for Apache Flink to access source tables and result tables in the Wide Column model in Tablestore.

 OtsRecordTimestamp | timestamp | The data operation time.
 Unit: microseconds.
 If you want Realtime Compute for Apache Flink to read full data, set this field to 0. |

 If you want Realtime Compute for Apache Flink to read the OtsRecordType and OtsRecordTimestamp fields, you can use the METADATA keyword that is provided by Realtime Compute for Apache Flink to obtain the attribute fields from the Tablestore source table.
-The following sample code provides an example of the DDL statement:
+The following example shows the DDL statement:

 CREATE TABLE tablestore_stream(